womanonrails/womanonrails.com/_i18n/en/_posts/2021-03-03-dynamic-yaml-configuration.md

 lang: en
 ---

 From time to time using Ruby or even more often using Ruby on Rails, I need additional configuration with some secret API keys.
-I don't want to save those data in the <a href="{{ site.baseurl }}/what-is-git" title="Introduction to Git distributed version-control system">git repository</a>, but it is too early to put them in the database.
+I don't want to save those data in the [git repository]({{site.baseurl}}/what-is-git "Introduction to Git distributed version-control system"), but it is too early to put them in the database.
 In this case, environment variables can do the trick.
 You put sensitive data to the `.env` file, and you don't track this file in the git repository.
 We're done!
 Not exactly, in my case.
 I wanted to have the structured data in one file.
 So I used the environment variable together with YAML (recursive acronym from words _YAML Ain’t Markup Language_) file and ERB (Embedded Ruby).
 Let me show you how this looks like.

 I put my configuration related to Stripe accounts in one YAML file.